CSC207-UofT/course-project-aarves/phase1/progress_report.md

 TO DO, if we want to add this in.

 ## Major decisions made by our group: ##
+- Using GSON for serialization: we chose json over other databases/storage types as it fit better with the entities that we want to store.
+- Moving to Android vs. web application: we decided to move our app over to Android, as it better fit our original view of what we wanted to do with this project.

 ## Clean Architecture
 **_How does our project adhere to Clean Architecture?_**